zxccr1sx/MultiplatformClipboard/README.md

-# MultiplatformClipboard
+# MultiplatformClipboard💚
-Clipboard to paste copied text from phone from pc
+##Clipboard to paste copied text from phone📱 from pc💻